AryaAbhishek/IP_P2P_Project1/README.md

         python3 Server.py (if multiple version of python is installed)

 **For Client:-**
-1. it is require to provide the Server IP to "serverHost" variable to connect with server.
+1. It is required to provide the Server IP to "serverHost" variable to connect with server.
 2. Run Server file Server.py using the following command: python Server.py(if only python 3 is installed in your system) python3 Server.py (if multiple version of python is installed)